melian009/BoneX/Spark/src/Code/Julia/README.md

 ### Julia Implementation

-The code reuses core components introduces a function for the time-dependent probability and modifies the main simulation loop to handle a variable TPM.
+The code introduces a function for the time-dependent probability and modifies the main simulation loop to handle a variable TPM.

 #### 1\.
 Core Structures and Rules